riteable/docker-nginx-proxy/README.md

-# HTTP Proxy
+# Docker Nginx Proxy

-A reverse proxy based on Nginx and LetsEncrypt using Docker containers.
+A reverse proxy based on Nginx and LetsEncrypt using Docker.

-## Requirements

-- Docker
-- Docker Compose
-- htpasswd
-- openssl

 ## Setup